Harish7777777/Lyre/README.md

 # Lyre

-Create an immersive music experience with a lyric-driven music player built .
+Create an immersive music experience with a lyric-driven music player using django built .
 This project combines the power of a music player with real-time lyrics display, enhancing your music listening with synchronized lyrics for a more engaging and enjoyable playback.

 ## Features